liwei-cn/GitBook-RoboCalc/framework-usage.md

 ## State Machine {#state-machine}

-A state machine is a class that inherits from a abstract  class`StateMachine`, instantiates its substates and transitions and links them together.
+A state machine is a class that inherits from an abstract  class`StateMachine`, instantiates its substates and transitions and links them together.
 The classes that implement the states and transitions of the machine are presented in the next section.

 ```cpp
 //StmMovement.h